Skin Health Gummies: What Really Makes Them Hold Up

 How to Build a Skin Health Gummy That Stays Consistent

-A practical development sequence looks like this:
+A practical development sequence:

-3. Lock in the process spec as tightly as the ingredient list (thermal history, depositing, cure conditions).
+3. Lock in the process spec as tightly as the ingredient list — thermal history, depositing, cure conditions.

-5. Build QC around aw, texture, and stability-not just appearance at release.
+5. Build QC around aw, texture, and stability — not just appearance at release.

-Do that well, and you don’t just launch a skin health gummy-you launch one that stays true to its intended experience from production through the last gummy in the bottle.
+Do that well, and you don’t just launch a skin health gummy — you launch one that stays true to its intended experience from production through the last gummy in the bottle.

 ← Back to Blog